Critical Alarm Management and Tracking Solution for Lifesciences Industries

 Critical Alarms Tracking Software Features

 - AmpleLogic Alarms Management Solution is fully compliant with US FDA 21 CFR Part 11, MHRA EU Annex 11 and other regulatory standards.

 Comprehensive electronic log sheet

-- AmpleLogic alarm management software features a detailed log sheet which will allow you to capture information such as unit, block, equipment name, equipment code, batch no etc. along with the alarm details..
+- AmpleLogic Pharma Alarm Management Software features a detailed log sheet which will allow you to capture information such as unit, block, equipment name, equipment code, batch no etc. along with the alarm details..

-- Our Critical alarms management software helps companies Structure alarm records.
+- Our Critical Alarm Management Software helps companies Structure alarm records.
 This is done by adding details like the alarm type, priority of the alarm, lot number and other details relevant to the process other than timestamp.
-In doing so, alarm records can easily be tracked and analysed.
+In doing so, alarm records can easily be tracked and analyzed.

 Documentation of alarm details

 AmpleLogic Alarm Recording Software helps you to document